freedomofpress/qubes-template-securedrop-workstation/README.md

 > By contributing to this project, you agree to abide by our [Code of Conduct](https://github.com/freedomofpress/.github/blob/main/CODE_OF_CONDUCT.md).

-# qubes-template-securedrop-workstation
+# qubes-template-securedrop-workstation (obsolete)

-Repository for managing the TemplateVM RPM used by the [SecureDrop Workstation] in provisioning custom VMs.
+This repository was for managing the TemplateVM RPM used by the [SecureDrop Workstation] in provisioning custom VMs up until the 1.0.0 release in mid-2024.

+It is no longer used nor maintained.

 ## Build instructions